-- Studies have shown that men who eat soy foods could have a lower sperm concentration than men who don’t eat soy foods.
+- Studies have shown men who eat soy foods could have a lower sperm concentration than men who don’t eat soy foods.
 Avoid soy!

-- Another study published in Fertility and Sterility showed that your mobile phone might also affect your fertility.
-They found that men who used a hands-free device with a cell phone and kept their phone close to their testicles had impaired sperm quality.
+- Another study published in Fertility and Sterility showed your mobile phone might also affect your fertility.
+They found men who used a hands-free device with a cell phone and kept their phone close to their testicles had impaired sperm quality.

-- Tight fitting underwear, or environments where overheating can occur – for example, a hot spa – can also have a negative impact on sperm production.
+- Tight-fitting underwear or environments where overheating can occur – for example, a hot spa – can also have a negative impact on sperm production.